tigattack/blog.tiga.tech/content/posts/rclone-grafana/index.md

 {{< toc >}}

-Before we jump in, let's talk a little about Rclone's [`rc` mode](https://rclone.org/rc/), which we'll be using for this.
+Before we jump in, we'll be using Rclone's [`rc` mode](https://rclone.org/rc/) for this, so let's talk a little about that first.

 Rclone exposes some handy metrics through its `rc` mode.
 In short, there are two ways of doing this:

 [1](#option-1add-rclone-rc-to-your-existing-setup): Add the relevant `rc` flags to your existing service or script.